Robinson Devor: Pow Wow (2018)

 Devor ‘s 2018 feature documentary Pow Wow: An Anthropological Study of the Members of the Indian Desert Country Club, a collaboration with writer Michael McConville, debuted at the Locarno Film Festival and then in the US at Lincoln Center (Art of the Real).
 It was named one of the best films of the year by Richard Brody of The New Yorker.

-Future projects

-Devor is currently in post-production on the feature film You Can't Win, starring Michael Pitt.

-He's also in production on a documentary about Sarah Jane Moore, the woman who attempted to assassinate President Gerald Ford in 1975.

-Devor is entering pre-production on an adaptation of Kenneth Patchen’s novel The Journal of Albion Moonlight.
-The plot centers on a New York City shoe salesman who drives to Nebraska to stand by the victim of a hate crime that may or may not have happened.

-Devor recently collaborated with writer Patrick Radoci on a TV pilot called Coup d’Etat: How I Was Part of the Problem and Became a Problem For The Problem.
-The satirical dark comedy is about a history professor at a Northwest university who leads his students down the path of violent revolution.
+Suburban Fury (2024)

+Robinson Devor ‘s newest documentary, “Suburban Fury” debuted at the 2024 New York Film Festival and went on to win the Grand Prize for Documentaries at the 2025 Seattle International Film Festival.
+The film achieved a 100% percent Rotten Tomatoes score, with Variety calling it “a rapt documentary thriller.”